Must be SATB (do not divide parts)

 Must be scored in Finale with nothing hand-written

-Must include harmonic analysis (use Lyric tool below bass note), and cadences marked (use Text tool)
+Must include harmonic analysis (use Lyric tool below bass note), form indicated, and cadences marked (use Text tool)

 Format in 4 parts on two staves (hymn style)

 Put the lyrics between the bass and treble clef.
 Make sure notes do not collide with lyrics.

 Stems direction must correspond to voice part; i.e. soprano and tenor stems up/ alto and bass stems down (use layers to make this easier).
 Flip all stems